 Find activities and visuals for teaching this topic

-Global Energy Statistical Yearbook 2016 is an interactive, engaging display of worldwide data for energy production, consumption, sources, and CO2 emissions over time.
+Global Energy Statistical Yearbook is an interactive, engaging display of worldwide data for energy production, consumption, sources, and CO2 emissions over time.
+This source is updated annually.

 eGRID This EPA database is a comprehensive source of data on the environmental characteristics of almost all electric power generated in the United States.
 These environmental characteristics include air emissions for nitrogen oxides, sulfur dioxide, carbon dioxide, methane, and nitrous oxide; emissions rates; net generation; resource mix; and many other attributes.